jakeheis/SwiftCLI/MIGRATION.md

-Overall, SwiftCLI has been updated in version 1.1 to take advantage of new features in Swift 2.0.
+SwiftCLI has been updated in version 1.1 to take advantage of new features in Swift 2.0.
 This includes a new protocol oriented design (which is much more elegant than the class inheritance based structure of SwiftCLI 1.0) and the usage of Swift 2.0's new error handling functionality.

 CommandType
 ===